-Our intention is to focus our teacher pool within specific MTR partner K-12 feeder-pattern schools that serve students within identified partner neighborhoods.
-This intentional focus will increase the access to high-potential, residency-trained teachers for children in partner schools.
-Now in our 8th year, MTR currently has 268 residents and graduates teaching and leading mostly within our 36 partner feeder-pattern schools that serve six MTR partner neighborhoods: Binghampton; Orange Mound; Frayser; Mitchell Heights; Graham Heights; and, Alcy Ball.
+Our intention is to focus our teacher placement within specific MTR partner K-12 feeder-pattern schools that serve students within identified partner neighborhoods.
+This intentional focus will increase the access to high-potential, residency-trained teachers for children in MTR partner schools.
+Now in our 10th year, MTR currently has 323 residents and graduates teaching and leading mostly within our 33 partner feeder-pattern schools that serve six MTR partner neighborhoods: Binghampton, Orange Mound, Frayser, Mitchell Heights, Graham Heights, and Alcy Ball.

 Frayser is a community in North Memphis bordered by the Loosahatchie River to the north, Mississippi River to the west, and Wolf River to the south, roughly defined by the 38127 ZIP code.
 A small piece of the Jackson Purchase, this area of land known as “The Point” remained sparsely populated with farmers during the first half of the nineteenth century.
 The area later became home to wealthy Memphians like John R. Frayser, a prominent physician for whom the community was eventually named, who wanted an escape from the city.
 When large corporations International Harvester and Firestone moved into the area in the 1940s, the community experienced growth and prosperity.